Data Centers in Tanzania

 Network & Connectivity Ecosystem

 Carrier Density & Carrier Neutrality: Carrier count: over 10, as of September 2025.
-The market is maturing, with a mix of national telecommunications leaders and international transit providers moving toward a more neutral interconnection model.
-This shift allows for more competitive cross-connect pricing and improved redundancy for enterprise users.
+The landscape is maturing as it shifts from traditional telecommunications models to a more neutral interconnection framework.
+This evolution improves redundancy and provides more competitive options for enterprise users.

-Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions, as of September 2025.
+Direct Cloud On-Ramps: 0, enabling access to 0 cloud regions, as of September 2025.
 There are currently no physical on-ramps for AWS, Google Cloud (GCP), or Microsoft Azure inside the country.
-Enterprise traffic for these services typically routes via terrestrial fiber to Nairobi, which serves as the regional connectivity hub for global hyperscalers.
+Traffic for these services typically routes via terrestrial fiber to Nairobi, the regional hub for global hyperscalers.

-Internet Exchange Points (IXPs): The Tanzania Internet eXchange (TIX) is the cornerstone of the local ecosystem, facilitating efficient peering in Dar es Salaam to reduce latency and keep domestic traffic within the country.
+Internet Exchange Points (IXPs): The Tanzania Internet eXchange (TIX) is the anchor of the local ecosystem.
+Located in Dar es Salaam, it facilitates efficient peering that keeps domestic traffic within the country and reduces latency.

 Bare Metal: General availability is provided through regional infrastructure specialists.
-Providers such as Latitude.sh are typically utilized by organizations requiring high-performance compute at the edge as of September 2025.
+Providers such as Latitude.sh are commonly utilized by organizations requiring high-performance compute at the edge as of September 2025.

 Power Analysis

-Average Cost Of Power: Industrial electricity is approximately $0.09/kWh, as of September 2025.
-This pricing supports cost-efficient large-scale deployments compared to many higher-cost markets.
-The energy mix is roughly 60% fossil fuels and 40% renewables, primarily hydro and biomass.
+Average Cost Of Power: Industrial electricity is $0.09/kWh, as of September 2025.
+This pricing supports cost-efficient large-scale deployments compared to many higher-cost African markets.
+The energy mix consists of approximately 60% fossil fuels and 40% renewables, primarily hydro and biomass.

-Power Grid Reliability: The grid serving primary data center clusters is well-engineered, utilizing a diversified generation mix.
-Most facilities maintain high uptime through redundant substation feeds and site-specific backup systems to ensure continuous service for mission-critical loads.
+Power Grid Reliability: The grid serving primary data center clusters is well-engineered and utilizes a diversified generation mix.
+Most facilities maintain high uptime through site-specific backup systems and redundant substation feeds to ensure continuous service for mission-critical loads.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers are primarily located in Dar es Salaam, providing immediate proximity to the banking, telecommunications, and logistics sectors.
-This location is essential for services requiring low-latency delivery to the country's economic engine.
+Proximity To Key Business Districts: Data centers are primarily located in Dar es Salaam.
+This provides immediate proximity to the banking, telecommunications, and logistics sectors, which is essential for services requiring low-latency delivery to the country's economic core.

-Tax Advantage For Data Centers: While there is no specific data center incentive, the general corporate framework supports regional trade.
-This helps organizations manage cross-border data delivery and service provision more effectively within the East African Community.
+Tax Advantage For Data Centers: The general corporate framework supports regional trade and cross-border data delivery.
+This stability helps organizations manage service provision effectively within the East African Community without relying on industry-specific incentives.

 Natural Disaster Risk